BurchallCooper/CS7641-Project/index.md

 ## Introduction

 Advances in deep learning allow for accurate real-time pose estimation[1][2][3]which can be applied to security applications for the deterrence of intruders with potential hostile intentions, and the non-lethal neutralization of these hostile actors.
-This project will describe the full system implementation illustrated in Figure 1 focusing primarily on the targeting design of the system using deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.
-A proof of concept is implemented for this targeting system.
+This project will describe the full system implementation focusing primarily on the targeting design of the system using deep learning for pose estimation, stereography for ranging, and laser designation to implement a closed loop targeting system.
+A proof of concept is implemented for this targeting system as shown in illustrated in Figure 1.

 <p align="center">
  <img src="https://github.com/BurchallCooper/CS7641-Project/blob/main/System.png" width=400 alt="Pose Estimation" >
 </p>
 <p align="center">
- Figure 1: System Implementation
+ Figure 1: System Proof of Concept
 </p>

 ## Problem definition